 The Vietnamese withdrew their troops in 1989 and in 1991, with the signing of the Paris Peace Agreement, the United Nations Transitional Authority in Cambodia (UNTAC) managed the country through elections in 1993 and oversaw the repatriation of more than 350,000 Cambodian refugees from camps near the Thai border.
 The vestiges of the revolutionary guerrilla movement did not finally collapse until 1998.
 Prime Minister Hun Sen, a former Khmer Rouge soldier who fled the regime in the late 1970s, has held nearly complete power in Cambodian since 1998.

-The Extraordinary Chambers in the Courts of Cambodia (ECCC)
+How was the Extraordinary Chambers in the Courts of Cambodia (ECCC) established?